Incapamentum/incapamentum.github.io/content/hobbies/reading.md

 - _Babel, or the Necessity of Violence_ by R.F.
 Kuang
 - _The Witchwood Crown_ by Tad Williams
 - _Empire of Grass_ by Tad Wiliams
+- _Into the Narrowdark_ by Tad Williams

 ## A Non-Exhaustive Book Backlog in No Particular Order

-- _The Navigator's Children_ by Tad Williams
 - _Murtagh_ by Christopher Paolini
 - _The Hobbit_ by J.R.R.
 Tolkien
 - _The Things They Carried_ by Tim O'Brien